 Conveyancing disbursements are the taxes and additional costs incurred on your behalf, for example Stamp Duty Land Tax (SDLT) and landlord's notice fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Kent are fixed, which means that for a standard conveyancing transaction, what we quote is exactly what you pay